MINERAL SPECIMENS FOR SALE ~ Cal Neva Mineral Company

 5.3 x 4 x 2.7 cm

 Here we have an alluvial Sapphire crystal from one of Asia's more prolific gem producers.
 This crystal still has some of its matrix attached.
-This Sapphire has a medium-yellow color that is stained red by iron that has leached from the piece of the crystal's host rock that is still attached.
-Despite being river-tumbled, this Sapphire shows good form.
+This Sapphire has a medium-yellow color with hints of red caused by iron that has leached from the piece of the crystal's host rock that is still attached.
+Despite being water-worn, this Sapphire still has defined crystal faces.
 This specimen would make a colorful addition to any collector's mineral cabinet.

 Andradite Garnet with Epidote, Marki Khel, Spin Ghar Range, Afghanistan